Spectra Assure Free Trial

 —Tim Mackey

-Derek Fisher, executive director of product security at JPMorgan Chase & Co., said Black Kite’s findings back up what most security teams realized years ago.
+Derek Fisher, Director of the Cyber Defense and Information Assurance program at Temple University, said Black Kite’s findings back up what most security teams realized years ago.

 “There is a lot of noise in vulnerability management.
 There has been a continuing effort to determine reachability or exploitability when new findings are discovered, to reduce the burden on security teams that have limited time and resources.”